 The general rule of thumb is that the first golden hour of the day begins just before sunrise and continues for an hour.
 The second golden hour of the day begins an hour before sunset and continues for one hour afterwards.
 I found a terrific website here to help you calculate the golden hour for your given location.
 Very handy link when you need to find the perfect time to schedule photos.

-‘Golden hour’ in New York City
+Special Considerations for New York City

 Golden light offers several options for photos.
-The best use of golden light is to have the subject face the sun directly.
+The best use of the light is to have the subject face the sun directly.
 With the sun low on the horizon, you cut down on squinting.
 Backlighting is also an artistic option as the subject is silhouetted with just a rim of light separating the hair from the background.
 Finally, don’t be afraid of sun flare.
 Using a lens hood will cut down on the worst of the flare, but the little spots of color that show up in the photo add a unique dimension to the portrait.

 With spring approaching, it’s time to schedule some shoots!
 Make sure you get out there and put that golden hour to good use.

 Interested in scheduling your own portrait session?
 Drop me a line and let’s talk about setting up a shoot.